 “The combined pressure from two viruses hitting health systems at once means it’s even more important for providers to leverage data for speed and accuracy.
-Automated workflows can help accelerate operational efficiency, as well as create a better patient experience during what’s already an extremely stressful time.”Karly Rowe, Vice President of Product Development for Experian Health
+Automated workflows can help accelerate operational efficiency, as well as create a better patient experience during what’s already an extremely stressful time.”Victoria Dames, Vice President of Product Management for Experian Health

 Find out more about how Experian Health’s expertise in data and analytics can help your organization prepare for the coming flu season so you can offer your patients a safe, accessible and stress-free experience.